How a research project and a scholarship changed one student’s life

 “I believe that once I’m successful, that’s when I can give back the most to the Hispanic community,” Nunez said.
 “Running my own company is my dream.
 For now, I can only volunteer, but my goal is to be successful enough to really give back one day and make a large impact.”

-The Hispanic Scholarship Fund provides scholarships and support services to 10,000 Hispanic American students across the U.S. Nunez is one of more than 2,900 Wells Fargo scholars who have received scholarships and resources from the group thanks to Wells Fargo’s support of the organization.
+The Hispanic Scholarship Fund provides scholarships and support services to Hispanic American students across the U.S. Nunez is one of 3,326 Wells Fargo scholars who have received scholarships and resources from the group thanks to Wells Fargo’s support of the organization.

-“Wells Fargo is a proud long-term supporter of the Hispanic Scholarship Fund, which provides students with valuable opportunities that might otherwise be out of reach,” said Walter Dolhare, co-head of Wells Fargo Corporate and Investment Banking and board member for Hispanic Scholarship Fund.
+“Wells Fargo is a proud long-term supporter of the Hispanic Scholarship Fund, which provides students with valuable opportunities that might otherwise be out of reach,” said Walter Dolhare, board member for Hispanic Scholarship Fund.
 “Education is the great equalizer for students who come from diverse or low-income backgrounds and, through our work with Hispanic Scholarship Fund, countless students have received millions of dollars in scholarships and resources to achieve their careers.
 As an immigrant and member of the Hispanic community, I am pleased to support critical programs like this, helping to promote and improve greater diversity and inclusion in our communities and in our businesses.”

 “We are honored to work with Wells Fargo,” said Fidel A. Vargas, president and CEO of Hispanic Scholarship Fund.
 “Wells Fargo has stood with us, side by side, contributing significant dollars as well as on-the-ground volunteers, to assist more students and parents than ever.
 They’ve helped us build and enhance our technology platform and supported us across the board in serving students, families, HSF scholars, alumni, and communities, from coast to coast.
 As we’ve expanded our mission to address students from all backgrounds who come from low-income households, Wells Fargo has been with us every step of the way.
 We are so fortunate that Wells Fargo shares our vision of a future where students can achieve their full potential and financial success, regardless of ethnic or socioeconomic background.”